antimof/UxPlay/README.txt

 "`uxplay -vs waylandsink`".** See [Usage](#usage) for more run-time options.

-### **Special instructions for Raspberry Pi (only tested on model 4B)**:
+### **Special instructions for Raspberry Pi (tested on R Pi 4 model B 8GB)**:

--   If you use the software-only (h264) video-decoding UxPlay option `-avdec`, you also need option `-vsync` to keep audio and video synchronized (`-vsync` is a new feature; before it was introduced, software decoding on the Pi was not viable.)
+-   If you use the software-only (h264) video-decoding UxPlay option `-avdec`, you also need option `-vsync`to keep audio and video synchronized (`-vsync` is a new feature; before it was introduced, software decoding on the Pi was not viable.)

 -   For best performance, the Raspberry Pi needs the GStreamer Video4linux2 plugin to use its Broadcom GPU hardware for decoding h264 video.
-This needs the bcm2835_codec kernel module which is maintained by Raspberry Pi in the drivers/staging/VC04_services part of the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), but is not yet included in the mainline Linux kernel.
-Distributions for R Pi that supply it include Raspberry Pi OS, Ubuntu, and Manjaro.
-Some others may not.
-    **Without this kernel module, UxPlay cannot use the GPU.**
+This needs the bcm2835_codec kernel module which is maintained oustide the mainline Linux kernel by Raspberry Pi in the the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), and the only distributions for R Pi that are known to supply it include Raspberry Pi OS, Ubuntu, and Manjaro (all available from Raspberry Pi with their Raspberry Pi Imager).
+Other distributions generally do not provide it: **without this kernel module, UxPlay cannot use the decoding firmware in the GPU.**

--   The plugin in the upcoming GStreamer-1.22 release will work well, but the one in older releases of GStreamer will not work unless patched with backports of the improvements from GStreamer-1.22.
+-   The plugin in the latest GStreamer-1.22 release works well, but older releases of GStreamer will not work unless patched with backports from GStreamer-1.22.
 Raspberry Pi OS (Bullseye) now has a working backport.
 For a fuller backport, or for other distributions, patches for the GStreamer Video4Linux2 plugin are [available with instructions in the UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches).

-The basic uxplay options for R Pi are
-`uxplay [-v4l2] [-vs <videosink>]`.
+The basic uxplay options for R Pi are `uxplay -vsync [-vs <videosink>]`.
 The choice `<videosink>` = `glimagesink` is sometimes useful.
 On a system without X11 (like R Pi OS Lite) with framebuffer video, use `<videosink>` = `kmssink`.
 With the Wayland video compositor, use `<videosink>` = `waylandsink`.
-For convenience, these options are also available combined in options `-rpi`, `-rpigl` `-rpifb`, `-rpiwl`, respectively provided for X11, X11 with OpenGL, framebuffer, and Wayland systems.
-You may find that just "`uxplay`", (*without* `-v4l2` or `-rpi*` options, which lets GStreamer try to find the best video solution by itself) provides the best results.
+When using the Video4Linux2 plugin to access hardware video decoding, an option `-v4l2` may be useful: for convenience, this also comes combined with various videosink options as `-rpi`, `-rpigl` `-rpifb`, `-rpiwl`, respectively provided for X11, X11 with OpenGL, framebuffer, and Wayland systems.
+You may find that just "`uxplay -vsync`", (*without* `-v4l2` or `-rpi*` options, which lets GStreamer try to find the best video solution by itself) provides the best results (the `-rpi*` options may be removed in a future release of UxPlay.)

--   **For UxPlay-1.56 and later, if you are not using the latest GStreamer patches from the Wiki, you will need to use the UxPlay option `-bt709`**: previously the GStreamer v4l2 plugin could not recognize Apple's color format (an unusual "full-range" variant of the bt709 HDTV standard), which -bt709 fixes.
-GStreamer-1.20.4 has a fix for this, which is included in the latest patches, so beginning with UxPlay-1.56, the bt709 fix is no longer automatically applied.

--   As mentioned, **Raspberry Pi OS (Bullseye) now supplies a GStreamer-1.18.4 package with backports that works with UxPlay, but needs the `-bt709` option with UxPlay-1.56 or later.** Although this Raspberry Pi OS package gstreamer1.0-plugins-good-1.18.4-2+deb11u1+rpt1 works without having to be patched, **don't use options `-v4l2` and `-rpi*` with it, as they cause a crash if the client screen is rotated**.
-(This does not occur when the patch from the UxPlay Wiki has been applied.)
+-   If you are using Raspberry Pi OS (Bullseye) with Video4Linux2 from unpatched GStreamer-1.18.4, you need the `-bt709` option with UxPlay-1.56 or later.
+Also don't use options `-v4l2` and `-rpi*` with it, as they cause a crash if the client screen is rotated.
+    (These issues do not occur when the latest GStreamer-1.18.4 patch from the UxPlay Wiki has been applied.)

 -   Tip: to start UxPlay on a remote host (such as a Raspberry Pi) using
     ssh: